 The community prospered in a small way.
-The Chuagham's had a family of eight children.
+The Chaughams had eight children.
 The town also became home to a number of other poor and mixed-race families.
-But as more Connecticut people began looking to move north and west in search of available land, Barkhamsted, in its own way, kept thrived.
+But as more Connecticut people began looking to move north and west in search of available land, Barkhamsted, in its own way, kept thriving.

-At one point the area even attracted the man behind Connecticut's legendary Hitchock Chair who located a factory in the area.
+At one point the area even attracted the man behind Connecticut's legendary Hitchcock chair.
+He located a factory in the area.
 The village prospered for more than 100 years, but it finally died out around 1865.
 Bigger towns that were easier to reach simply proved more attractive, and today it is an archaeological site.

 But why was it called Barkhamsted Lighthouse?
-It served as a beacon on the north-south stage coach road.
-The twinkling lights in the houses of the Chaugham's and their neighbors assured passengers in the night that they were still on the right path.
+Because it served as a beacon on the north-south stagecoach road.
+The twinkling lights in the houses of the Chaughams and their neighbors assured passengers in the night that they still followed the right path.

 Thanks to The Legend of Barkhamsted Lighthouse by Lewis Sprague Mills.
 This story was updated in 2019.